AnkitSharma-007/blogsite/README.md

     blogPost: Post[] = [];

-Now we will create a method to get the blog post and invoke it inside `ngOnInit`.
+Now we will create a method to get the blog post and invoke it inside `ngOnInit` in [`src/app/components/blog-card.component.ts`](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/components/blog-card/blog-card.component.ts#L16-L24) file.

     ngOnInit() {
       this.getBlogPosts();